 The IASB has issued IFRS 9, Financial Instruments, which is a four-part project proposing to replace IAS 39, Financial Instruments: Recognition and Measurement.
 IFRS 9 is effective for annual periods beginning on or after January 1, 2015.
 The first part of this project provides new guidance for the classification and measurement of financial assets and liabilities.
-The Company is in the process of evaluating the impact of the change to its consolidated financial statements based on the characteristics of its financial instruments.
+The Company is in the process of evaluating the impact of the change to its consolidated financial statements based on the characteristics of its financial instruments and will consider the instruments outstanding as of the date of adoption.